Public Scoring Methodology

 How GEO Scoring calculates your AI visibility score

 Our model is built to explain why a website is easy or hard for AI systems to extract, trust, and cite.
-The final score combines weighted dimensions, blocker penalties, and targeted bonus signals into a single 100-point framework.
+The final score combines weighted dimensions, blocker penalties, and a small set of AI-facing bonus signals into a single 100-point framework.

 Model